risicle/docoskin/README.md

 Depends on opencv and six (and, on python2.7, the `futures` backport).

 opencv is always going to be a slightly painful dependency from a python point of view because a) it's a native library and b) it doesn't really play by python packaging rules supplying an egg.
-I advocate use of `nix` to solve both these problems and provide a `default.nix` so that `nix` users can simply perform a
+I advocate use of [Nix](http://nixos.org/) to solve both these problems and provide a `default.nix` so that `nix` users can simply perform a

 ```
 $ nix-shell .